Cambodia’s Tourism Authority (Apsara) is trying to improve the environment in Angkor by banning food to reduce littering.

 He added that relevant parties like tour operators, tourist associations, and tour guides must inform their guests of the new ban and tell them to not eat meals inside the Angkor temple complex.

-On Sunday, Siem Reap provincial environment department director Nuon Mony said that the new ban will help keep Angkor’s environment clean.
+On Sunday, Siem Reap provincial environment department director Nuon Mony said the new ban would help keep Angkor’s environment clean.